MathCancer/PhysiCell/Quickstart.md

 a version of GCC that supports OpenMP.
 For more detailed information, [see our blog post](http://www.mathcancer.org/blog/setting-up-a-64-bit-gcc-environment-on-windows).

-(Sometime in the near future, we plan to provide an option to use native Windows (not MinGW) and a recent [Microsoft Visual C++](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) compiler, using [CMake](https://cmake.org/download/) to build PhysiCell).
+(Sometime in the near future, we plan to provide an option to use native Windows and a recent [Microsoft Visual C++](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) compiler, using [CMake](https://cmake.org/download/) to build PhysiCell.
+If you want to be a beta-tester, contact us).

 ### OSX